17 essential tips to help you with hydroponic gardening

 usually come with light fixtures, but if you are building your own, then, you will have to purchase the components and construct the light fixture feature yourself.

-The best lighting for hydroponic systems is a High Intensity Discharge light fixture (HID).
+The best lighting for hydroponic systems is a High Intensity Discharge light fixture (HIDLF).
 They contain High Pressure Sodium (HPS) or Metal Halide (MH).
 HPS emit an orange light,

 which is great for the vegetative state of growth.
-T5 is a high output fluorescent light ideal for cuttings, plants with short growth cycles and samples, lighting should be on an automatic timer
+T5 is a high output fluorescent light ideal for stem cuttings as well as plants with short growth cycles and samples.
+Lighting should be on an automatic timer

-so it turns on and off at the right time of day and for the right duration depending on the cycle.
+so it turns on and off at the right time of day and for the right duration and exposure, tis will vary depending on the plant growth cycle and the plant type.

 Another important factor to consider is room conditions.
 Key considerations, are, room temperature, relative humidity, CO2 levels and air circulation.
 The ideal relative humidity conditions for a room are between 40%-60%,

-The grow room should provide enough CO2 through the circulation of air.
-Plants take in CO2 and release O2, and this is an essential cycle to support photosynthesis.
+The grow room should provide enough CO2 through the circulation process setup in the romm for the air.
+Plants take in CO2 and release O2 and this is an essential cycle in plant survival systen as is photosynthesis.
 Additionally, the more CO2 in the room the faster your plants will grow.

-A filter can be purchased to filter out the high mineral contents and improve the potential for nutrient dissolution.
+A filter can be purchased to filter out the high mineral contents and improve the potential for nutrient dissolution, this filter will need to be changed based on the instructions.

 Macronutrients nutrients or (fertilizer) are distributable in liquid or dry form, they can also be purchased in an organic or synthetic form.